TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

         => Non-Latin characters, translation provided
     - Huseg - East ✓
         => Non-Latin characters, translation provided
-    - Avtograf - 1
+    - Avtograf - 1 ✓
         => Cyrillic characters, translation provided
         => MANUALLY CHANGE DATE TO 1982 FOR ACCURACY
-    - Avtograf - 2
+    - Avtograf - 2 ✓
         => No Prog archives entry.
 Use the youtube link => This album was released informally as a "magnito-album" <<Магнитоальбом>> with an imprecise
         track-listing.
 The Youtube version will be used as the source for the data.
     - Magma
         => This group invented a con-lang in order to foil my corpus plans.
-Flawed titles will be Latinized as
-        punishment, and tagged as foreign words
+The special characters do not play nice with the scraping tools and thus may appear as unknown characters.

 ### Lessons Learned
     A lot had to be learned to make this project what it is since many unfimiliar tools were needed.
 Here is a list of the skills gained and practiced during development:

     - Python Programming
         => Reading Files